This article outlines the limitations and supported features for Google’s limited ad serving solution.

 There are no new user interface controls to implement limited ads.
-Publishers can indicate on a per-request level whether limited ads treatment should be applied.
+Publishers can indicate whether limited ads treatment should be applied.

 For publishers using the IAB TCF v2.0, we will respect the cookie or ID consent signal (Purpose 1) contained in the TC string.
 Limited Ads will be requested when consent for Purpose 1 is missing but Google is allowed as a vendor to operate based on legitimate interest or consent for purposes 2, 7, 9, and 10.

 Publishers using Privacy & messaging will be able to create and traffic consent messages with Purpose 1 opt-outs using the IAB TCF v2.0.

 Other IAB TCF v2.0 consent management platforms (CMPs) should not need to take any action to support limited ads.
 The existing TC string contains all of the relevant signals required to select the correct serving mode.
 If the following conditions are met for Google as an ad technology provider, we will serve limited ads:

 - No consent for Purposes 1, 3, and 4